-on the government's supply-side policy in the quota market.
+One interesting insight from the analytical part is that both demand for and supply of quotas are declining in the price of quotas under OBA, given a fixed set of allocation parameters and the government's net sales of quotas (e.g., through auctioning): a higher emission price leads to lower emissions (thus lower demand for quotas) and lower output (thus lower supply of quotas through OBA).
+This has bearings on the government's supply-side policy in the quota market.
 If the government adjusts the OBA allocation parameter, i.e., changes the number of allowances per unit output, then it must also adjust either its net sales of quotas or the lump sum allocation of quotas to keep up with a fixed overall emissions target.
 Hence, demand side policy must go along with a suitable supply side management.
+This practical issue may explain the EU's reluctance towards what they call ex-post adjustments of quota allocation (cf. Betz et al., 2006).
+However, this problem can be quite easily solved by allocating quotas in proportion to firms' output in the previous year.
 We believe this point has not been adequately stressed in previous OBA studies.

 Our paper relates to different strands of the literature, and we have already pointed to some related analytical studies on the effects of OBA.
 As mentioned above, only a few numerical studies exist on the relationship between allocation mechanisms and the electricity market.
-One such study is Neuhoff et al. (2006).
-They use power dispatch models for the UK and the European electricity market, with fixed demand for electricity, to examine how different allocation rules may affect CO2 emissions, prices of CO2 and electricity, and the generation mix.
+One such study is Neuhoff et al. (2006), which also include a conceptual discussion of the effects of different allocation rules.
+For their numerical analysis, power dispatch models for the UK and the European electricity market are used with fixed demand for electricity.
+The Neuhoff et al. study examines how different allocation rules may affect CO2 emissions, prices of CO2 and electricity, and the generation mix.
+In particular, they consider output-based allocation to existing installations and new entrants, with either uniform or fuel-specific allocation factors.
+The choice of allocation rule has substantial impacts on market shares of gas power and coal power plants.

 Burtraw et al. (2006) investigate the impacts of different allocation mechanisms in the Regional Greenhouse Gas Initiative (RGGI) among North Eastern states in the U.S., using a simulation model of the electricity market in those states.
-Bode (2006) simulates the effects of alternative allocation schemes using a power market model with five different technologies and 110 power plants (located in a number of countries in different parts of the world).
-These three studies cover some of the same issues as we focus on, but their models are not as rich as the LIBEMOD model, e.g., with respect to inter-fuel competition, investments in different types of capacity and welfare calculations.
+Bode (2006) and Zhao et al. (2010) simulate the effects of alternative allocation schemes using single node power market models with different technologies (Bode's cost data is based on 110 power plants located in a number of countries in different parts of the world, whereas Zhao et al. use more illustrative cost data).
+These four studies cover some of the same issues as we focus on, but their models are not as rich as the LIBEMOD model, e.g., with respect to inter-fuel competition, investments in different types of capacity and welfare calculations.
 Their main findings with respect to prices and quantities (e.g., under OBA) are largely consistent with the results we obtain.